Autiverse: Eliciting Autistic Adolescents' Daily Narratives through AI-guided Multimodal Journaling

 \subsubsection{Interviews with Parents of Autistic Adolescents}

-We recruited six parents (M1--6; all mothers) of autistic adolescents.
-Five had sons and one had a daughter, with an average age of 15.67 years (ranged 13-18, $SD=1.75$).
-The interview began with a discussion about the characteristics and challenges of having daily conversations with their child.
+We recruited six parents (M1--6; all mothers) of autistic adolescents who met the following inclusion criteria aligning with our target population: (1) a clinical diagnosis of Autism Spectrum Disorder (ASD) classified as Level 1 (formerly described as high-functioning autism), and (2) the ability to express their thoughts and understand others' speech without major difficulty, while still experiencing persistent challenges in sustaining everyday conversations.
+Five adolescents were boys and one was a girl, with an average age of 15.67 years (ranged 13--18, $SD=1.75$).
+The semi-structured interview began with a discussion about the characteristics and challenges of having daily conversations with their child.
 We then asked them to share the efforts they had made to improve these conversations and the strategies that led to successful outcomes.
 As with the expert interviews, we presented the same storyboard as a probe to elicit their perspectives on design considerations from a parental standpoint, as well as the potential roles AI could play in eliciting everyday experiences from their child.
-Each interview lasted approximately one hour, and participants received a gift card worth 50,000 KRW (approx. 36 USD) as compensation.
+Each interview lasted about an hour, and participants received a gift card worth 50,000 KRW (approx. 36 USD) as compensation.